 If you answer "no" to any of the following questions, then you are utilizing a break-fix methodology to maintain your network, and may benefit from a managed service provider without costing you any more.

-- Do you know who the heaviest internet users are, and whether they are downloading large files which can slow down the network, or accessing inappropriate web sites?
+Do you know who the heaviest internet users are, and whether they are downloading and sending large files which can slow down the network, or accessing inappropriate web sites?

 Do you know which PCs are running out of memory, affecting user performance?